WestLaos/Resume/README.md

 # Wordle (Java)
 This is a java implementation of the popular game wordle.
-The game can both be played through a gui made using javafx and through a console based ui by starting the code with the command line argument -line
+The game can both be played through a gui made using javafx and through a console based ui by starting the code with the command line argument "-line".

 # Auto Complete (C)
 This is a basic C implmentation of a word autocomplete program.
-The file takes in a text file as an argument and will create a word tree representing every word in it.
-Then the file takes in a string input and prints out any of the words from the text file which start with the given input.
+The program takes in a txt file as an argument and will create a word tree representing every word in it.
+Then the program takes in a string input and prints out any of the words from the text file which start with the given input.